PhyBi/miRNA-negative-feedback/README.md

 1 Department of Biological Sciences, Indian Institute of Science Education and Research Kolkata,Mohanpur, Nadia, West Bengal, 741246, India.
 2 Centre for BioSystems Science and Engineering, Indian Institute of Science, Bengaluru 560012, India.

-*Corresponding Authors.
+Email: ra19rs093@iiserkol.ac.in

-Email: dipjyoti.das@iiserkol.ac.in, mkjolly@iisc.ac.in
+*Corresponding Authors: dipjyoti.das@iiserkol.ac.in, mkjolly@iisc.ac.in

 Instruction to get the code: Click on the 'Code' menu (green colour button) and from the drop down menu, choose the option 'Download Zip'.
 Then extract it in any directory of your desktop.